 This research is varied.
 It might be part of a national research study testing a new drug or technology, a service evaluation to help review services, or a pilot to test innovative treatments.

 Patients’ experiences provide invaluable insight into how treatments are working, or whether things need to be improved.
 Their relatives’ and carers’ views also offer an incredibly important perspective.

 There are many ways to get involved in research.
 It could be as a participant in a study, or as a research partner helping to shape and deliver the research.

 To begin you can ask the person who is treating you if you can get involved in research – this could be your GP, consultant, surgeon, nurse or therapist.

 Visit the research section of your hospital or care provider’s website.

-Visit the INVOLVE website – part of the National Institute of Health Research (NIHR) which specialises in supporting greater public involvement in research.
+Visit the Be Part of Research website – part of the National Institute for Health Research (NIHR) which specialises in supporting greater public involvement in research.

 Clinical Research Network

 Use your local research network, e.g. the Clinical Research Network – West of England.

 Visit the NHS website to understand more about clinical and medical trials and which studies are recruiting.